The Essence of Paddy Adair

 HOCKEY

-At age 16, Paddy, a young prospect signed with the Jr. A St. Catharine’s Teepees.
-But the team was stacked and because of his youth he received little ice time.
+At age 16, Paddy, a young prospect, signed with the Jr. A St. Catharine’s Teepees.
+But the team was stacked, and because of his youth, he received little ice time.
 Or quite possibly, the young Paddy was not playing up to his standard because of his condition.
-In any event, he moved back and forth for the next three years (1956 to 1959) between St Catherine’s Teepees, Waterloo Siskins and St. Michael’s Majors.
+In any event, he moved back and forth for the next three years (1956 to 1959) between St. Catharine’s Teepees, Waterloo Siskins and St. Michael’s Majors.

-While on the St. Catherine’s Teepees, his linemates for a brief time were Hall of Famers, Stan Mikita and Booby Hull.
-Paddy told us a funny story about Bobby Hull who was famous for his muscular stature and would always wear shirts that were very tight to show off those muscles to impress the young ladies.
+While on the St. Catherine’s Teepees, his linemates for a brief time were Hall of Famers Stan Mikita and Bobby Hull.
+Paddy told us a funny story about Bobby Hull, who was famous for his muscular build and would always wear very tight shirts to show off those muscles and impress the young ladies.
 Paddy and some of the other guys stayed close to him to be noticed by the other girls not chosen by Bobby.

 FAMILY

 Paddy’s story isn’t just about hockey.
-During the visit to Paddy’s home, I had the pleasure of meeting his wife, Hilkka.
-According to Paddy, the true love of his life.
+During a visit to Paddy’s home, I had the pleasure of meeting his wife, Hilkka, whom Paddy calls the true love of his life.
 They met at a birthday party at the Thousand Islands, and the next day he took her for a canoe ride.
 The rest is history.
-They were married in 1967, their hockey moon in Paris had the best of everything provided for them.
-Hilkka and Paddy have two children –Tom was born in Austria and married Lara, and Allison was born at St Michael’s in Toronto.
-She married Craig, who is another Maple Leaf fan.
-The Adairs have four grandchildren–Jake, Nicholas, Teagan and Devon.
+They were married in 1967.
+Their hockey moon in Paris had the best of everything.
+Hilkka and Paddy have two children: Tom, born in Austria and married to Lara, and Allison, born at St Michael’s in Toronto.
+She married Craig, another Maple Leaf fan.
+The Adairs have four grandchildren – Jake, Nicholas, Teagan and Devon.

 Paddy worked at the Co-operators for 30 years, where he made several friends.
-What impressed him and me the most was the camaraderie in the hockey world, where friendships that develop on teams, in the “fourth period,” are deeper, more meaningful, and last longer, even for decades.
+What impressed him and me most was the camaraderie in the hockey world, where friendships that develop on teams, in the “fourth period,” are deeper, more meaningful, and last for decades.

-I knew that teammates had a special connection, but what has impressed me in the year and a half at the hockey luncheons was just how long and enduring those friendships are.
-The other observation is just how much players are – “dare I say”, even worshiped!
+I knew teammates had a special connection, but what has impressed me over the past year and a half at the hockey luncheons is how long those friendships endure.
+Another observation is how much players are – “dare I say”, even worshiped!”

 GEM